Samuel Joslin

 Samuel Louis Joslin is a British film and television actor.
 He is best known for playing the role of Thomas Bennett in The Impossible and Jonathan Brown in Paddington (2014) and its 2017 and 2024 sequels.

 Career

 In 2012, Joslin got his first major role as Thomas Bennett in The Impossible, a true story about a family that survived the Indian Ocean tsunami on 26 December 2004.
 In 2014, Joslin starred along Lambert Wilson in the short film The Nostalgist.

 The film focuses on the father (Wilson) and his unusual son (Joslin) in a future world.
 In the same year he got the part of Jonathan Brown in the British movie Paddington.
 In 2015, Joslin played Marcus Maudsley in The Go-Between.
-In 2017, Joslin reprised his role as Jonathan Brown in Paddington 2, and reprised his role a second time in Paddington in Peru (2024).
+In 2017, Joslin reprised his role as Jonathan Brown in Paddington 2, and reprised his role a third time in Paddington in Peru in 2024.